SkillsFundingAgency/das-technical-guidance/collections/_architecture/ProjectPhases.md

 * Information showing any issues with the MVS product
 * Information about how the product will mature
 * Technical dashboard showing service performance (this should be created/maintained by the team not architect)
-* Input into teh CI readiness plan/pack
+* Input into the CI readiness plan/pack